ArnaudDarre/pallote-docs/docs/variables/typography.md

 # Typography

 Typography is at the core of every design system.
-Having consistent font styles is paramount.
+Having consistent font styles is paramount to make sure that users scan and consume your information well.

 ## Override variables